 We offer our California Class Cruiser Models in several size/scale offerings for easy ordering and selection.
 However, if you would like your model made in a size other than those sizes listed, please contact us with your request.
 Custom orders are our specialty!

 Our Cruiser models are made-to-order, meaning that we do not stock any pre-made models.
 Only when a customer tells us the size and/or scale desired do we build the model.
 Each model is exquisitely crafted by our master model builders and comes fully assembled with a solid hull - hand carved from kiln-dried mahogany.
 Other parts are made from a variety of woods, putty, resin and metals.
-Every model includes pedestals, a polished mahogany base board, and a name plate.
-Options include keel block mounting, waterline models, ships seals and ribbons, and weathering paint schemes.
+Every model includes pedestals, mounted on a polished mahogany base board.
+Options include keel block mounting, waterline models, nameplates, ships seals and ribbons, and weathering paint schemes.

 FREE SHIPPING in the USA - Note that our model prices include shipping and insurance within the USA.